 “The EU is something very unique, it’s not going to be a nation-state, but it’s much more than just a loose association, which is very different from Asean.
 (This is) because we have decided to pool sovereignty with all consequences, all difficulties.
 And it’s much better to do this way.
 If we are on our own, we are too small to live in this world,” said the Ambassador, H.E.
 Schmidt.

 Whether the fund would make the EU stronger, socially or economically, the Ambassador said, depends on whether the fund is used wisely.

 Policymakers, he said, have huge responsibilities as they borrow a lot of money and are distorting the market.
 The question now is whether things should go back (to normal) or re-build better.

-Covid-19, he added, should not be allowed to distract policymakers from climate change, also citing it’s one of the biggest security risks.
-So, they have to do what they can do best, promoting digitalisation as well as green economy, which is hugely important.
+Covid-19, he said, should not be allowed to distract policymakers from climate change, citing it’s one of the biggest security risks.
+So, they have to do what they can do best, promoting digitalisation as well as green economy, which are hugely important.

 If the EU sets to go for digitalisation and green economy, the whole European institutions can move in that direction, he projected.

 The lesson to learn from the EU’s move for countries like Thailand and Asean, he remarked, is that they should stop keeping on populist policies or measures, giving out money to people.
 This must be stopped, and they should come out with long-term recovery strategies and plans, he suggested.